The waves of Shark Bay, South Caicos.

 Getting Here

 It’s a scenic journey to find this beach.
-The roads can be a little rough in places, so a low-clearance vehicle will not be suitable.
+The roads can be a little rough in places, so a low-clearance vehicle is not suitable.
+Opt for a 4x4 or jeep.

-From the Cockburn Harbour area, follow the southern salina road past the East Bay Resort (the road becomes unpaved here).
+From the Cockburn Harbour area, follow the southern salina road past Salterra Resort & Spa (the road becomes unpaved here).
 After you pass the small inlet canal to the interior salt ponds at the southeastern side of the main salina, keep right.
 After a short distance, various tracks on your right lead to the ocean.

 Highland House overlooking Shark Bay.